jboecker/dcs-mission-planner-server/README.md

 The "official" server is hosted on a free Heroku instance and expects connection information for a postgres database in the DATABASE_URL environment variable.
 If that variable is not set, it will use a file instead.

-To run it manually, simply execute "python3 server.py <server-port>".
+To run it manually, simply execute "python3 serve.py \<server-port\>".

 Currently, there is no option in the client to choose a different server.
 You will need to modify the client to use another server.